-Currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 Currency risk exposure arises from the Company entering into transactions which are denominated in currencies other than its functional currency.

-The Company is exposed to currency risk on cash, intercompany balances, accounts payable and accrued liabilities balances, and the loan payable balance that are held in currencies that are not in the transacting entities functional currencies.
-As at March 31, 2019, a 5% decrease in the exchange rate between the functional currencies and foreign currencies would increase the net loss by approximately \$1,160,000 for the three-month period ended March 31, 2019; a 5% increase would decrease the net loss by approximately \$1,160,000 for the three-month period ended March 31, 2019.
+The Company is exposed to currency risk on its cash balances, amounts receivable, loan payable, intercompany balances and accounts payable and accrued liabilities that are held in currencies that are not in the transacting entity's functional currency.
+For the year ended December 31, 2018, a 5% decrease in the exchange rate between the functional currencies and foreign currencies would increase the net loss by approximately \$744,000; a 5% increase would decrease the net loss by approximately \$744,000.
 The Company currently does not hedge its currency risk.